 - Devanagari Extended, numeric codes xA8E0–xA8FF

 The Devanagari Extended and Vedic Extensions blocks consist entirely of Vedic accent characters.
-The main Devanagari block contains a few Vedic accent characters also.
+The main Devanagari block contains a few Vedic accent characters.

 ऐ x0910 |